haroonrashid2210/multi-state-react/README.md

-# Multi-State-React
+# Multi-State Management Hook for React

-`multi-state-react` is a custom React hook designed to streamline the management of multiple state values within functional components using the `useState` hook.
-It simplifies the process of updating and resetting multiple state properties simultaneously.
+The `useMultiState` hook is a custom React hook that facilitates multi-state management for a given object.
+This hook is designed to simplify the process of managing multiple state variables within a React component, particularly when dealing with complex state structures.

 ## Installation

-You can effortlessly integrate `multi-state-react` into your project using npm or yarn:
+You can install the package using npm or yarn:

 ```bash
 npm install multi-state-react